-Awareness and Education: Since its foundation, 3Ts has been involved in a variety of successful awareness projects.
+Awareness and Education: Since its foundation, 3T's has worked on a variety of successful awareness projects.
 As suicide is the biggest killer of our young people, we seek out opportunities to collaborate with third level colleges on raising awareness of suicide and promoting positive mental health amongst the student population.
 We partner with college welfare teams and student unions on awareness projects such as our Share the Load initiative and participate in Wellbeing Weeks and other mental health initiatives.
 Where possible, these activities are supported by the delivery of safeTALK Training Workshops (Suicide Alertness for Everyone).

-3Ts are official training providers of safeTALK training (Suicide Alertness for Everyone), approved by the National Office for Suicide Prevention (NOSP).
+3T's are official training providers of safeTALK training (Suicide Alertness for Everyone), approved by the National Office for Suicide Prevention (NOSP).
 SafeTALK is an internationally recognized half-day training programme which equips participants to identify individuals who may be at risk of suicide.
-This year, 3Ts delivered training in second & third level colleges, within workplaces and to hospitality industry professionals.
-Our safeTALK workshops are delivered free of charge by 3Ts. safeTALK materials are provided by the NOSP as national co-ordinator for safeTALK in Ireland under the Government Suicide Prevention Strategy, Connecting for Life.
+This year, 3T's delivered training in second and third level colleges, sports clubs, within workplaces and to hospitality industry professionals.
+Our safeTALK workshops are delivered free of charge by 3T's. safeTALK materials are provided by the NOSP as national co-ordinator for safeTALK in Ireland under the Government Suicide Prevention Strategy, Connecting for Life.